The 'Checkpoint File' Optimization

 Description

-Note: Although the checkpoint file is deleted if the task succeeds, additional charges may accrue storing the checkpoint file during the running of the task, if the task is aborted or otherwise stopped externally, and by transferring it between the VM and the cloud.
-These cost should be minor, especially balanced against the performance and cost benefits of being able to restore from the checkpoint when preemptible VMs are interrupted.
+Charges will accrue from storing the checkpoint file during the running of the task, and additional charges may apply to the transfer between the VM and the cloud storage bucket depending on their locations.
+These costs should be minor, especially balanced against the performance and cost benefits of being able to restore from the checkpoint when a worker VM gets preempted.

 Effect on Call Caching

-attribute is not considered when determining whether to call cache.
+The presence or absence of the checkpointFile attribute is not considered when determining whether to call cache.

 Example

-The following WDL demonstrates the use of the checkpointFile
+The following WDL demonstrates the use of the checkpointFile optimization.
+It has a command that is checkpoint-aware:

-- It starts by attempting to restore state from the
+• It starts by attempting to restore state from the my_checkpoint file (or starts at 1 if the checkpoint is empty)

-if the checkpoint is empty) - Then it counts up to 100, printing out the current counter value and a date timestamp at each value.
+• Then it counts up to 100, printing out the current counter value and a date timestamp at each value.

-To make the checkpointing work, the runtime
+To make the checkpointing work, the runtime section specifies checkpointFile: "my_checkpoint".

 version 1.0